 5 Mistakes to Avoid When Making Burgers

-It doesn’t matter if you’re cooking them on the grill or on the stovetop — tender, juicy burgers are a summertime staple.
-There’s nothing worse than having your sights set on a really good burger, only to bite into something that’s tough, dry, crumbly, and just lacking that rich, meaty flavor you expect.
+It doesn’t matter if you’re cooking them on the grill or on the stovetop — tender, juicy burgers are a summer dinner staple.
+There’s nothing worse than having your sights set on a really good, juicy burger, only to bite into something that’s tough, dry, crumbly, and just lacking that rich, meaty flavor you expect.

-Make sure you’re on the ball with cooking deliciously memorable burgers this summer, and avoid some of these common mistakes.
+Make sure you’re on the ball with cooking the best, memorable burgers this summer, and avoid some of these common mistakes.

 1. Using meat that’s too lean.